wigig-tools/qd-visualizer/README.md

 We plan to release the App to the public around June 2019.

 # Author Information:
-The Q-D visualizer is developed and maintained by [Tanguy Ropitault].
+The Q-D visualizer is developed and maintained by [Tanguy Ropitault](https://www.nist.gov/people/tanguy-ropitault).

+# Release:
+The Q-D visualizer release date is August 2019